 Move over mac and cheese!
-Potato gnocchi and cheese brings a new twist to the classic.
+This gnocchi and cheese brings a new twist to the classic.
 And in keeping with the potato theme, let’s load it up by adding some sour cream to the cheese sauce and topping it with bacon and green onion.

 When only a creamy, cheesy dish will do, you can’t go wrong with this one.
 It’s perfect football-watching food!